adolgert/AsciiDocumenter.jl/README.md

 ## Design Philosophy

-AsciiDoc.jl is designed with these principles:
+AsciiDocumenter.jl is designed with these principles:

 1. **Separation of Concerns**: Parsing, AST, and output generation are independent
 2. **Extensibility**: New backends can be added without modifying the parser